Factors of internal degradation of energy storage lithium batteries

 - Degradation of lithium iron phosphate batteries in energy storage power stations

-- Annual degradation of energy storage batteries
+- Household energy storage lithium batteries in poor countries

-- The current energy storage density of lithium batteries
+- Large-scale energy storage eliminates lithium batteries